jcholewa/voice-cheatsheets/cursorless.md

 - Commenting
     - comment a line - comment down/up \[line number\]
+    - comment multiple lines - comment two lines [target] and [target]
+    - of two lines, reverse which one is commented out - comment line [target] and [target]

 - Selecting and deselecting
     - select a function - take funk \[gust\]